retobuergisser/homepage/content/authors/admin/_index.md

 ### Welcome!

-I am a Postdoctoral Researcher at the Department of Political Science, University of Zurich.
-Prior to joining the IPZ, I was a postdoctoral researcher at the University of Bern.
+I am a Postdoctoral Researcher in the Department of Political Science (IPZ) at the University of Zurich.
+Previously, I was a Postdoctoral Researcher at the University of Bern.
 I hold a Ph.D. from the European University Institute.

 My research lies at the intersection of political economy, comparative politics, and public policy.
 I am interested in how governments design and implement inclusive and sustainable economic, social, and environmental policies and their subsequent political implications.
 Currently, I am part of the [NORFACE TECHNO](https://techno-norface.net/) and the [ERC Welfare Priorities](http://welfarepriorities.eu) projects, and I co-organize the [Zurich Political Economy Seminar Series](https://pp.ethz.ch/zpess.html).